 If you begin the semester on academic probation, complete six or more credits and fail to meet a semester GPA of at least 2.0, you are placed on academic dismissal.
 We will place a registration hold on your account, which prevents you from registering for classes.
 If you are registered for the upcoming term, your classes will be dropped.
 Additionally, you are dropped from your current program(s), if necessary.

-If placed on academic dismissal, you will be notified in writing from the Vice President of Student Services and provided information about the appeal process.
+If placed on academic dismissal, you will be notified in writing from the Registrar and provided information about the appeal process.
 If you are academically dismissed from WCTC, you may not re-enroll in credit classes for one academic year, but you may be considered for reinstatement if an appeal is submitted and approved.

 Re-enrollment After Academic Dismissal

 If you are dismissed and wish to re-enroll after one year, you must meet with the program advisor prior to re-entry.
 You may apply for admission (or readmission) to a program or register as a non-declared student.
 Upon re-enrollment, you will be placed on academic probation.

 If you take six or more credits and achieve a minimum 2.0 term GPA, you will return to good academic standing.
 Failure to make required academic progress after re-enrollment will result in academic dismissal without the option to appeal.

 If you believe extenuating circumstances prevented you from maintaining satisfactory academic progress, you may submit an appeal, which includes the following:

 - An explanation of why you did not maintain academic progress and what has changed in your situation to enhance future academic success.

 - If applicable, include third-party documentation to support your reasons for not maintaining academic progress.